neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-cities-of-the-world.md

      </details>
      &nbsp;

-   e.g. your file structure should look something like this.
+   Your file structure should look like this:

    ```js
    - 📁 lib